jupyterlab/jupyterlab/docs/source/user/extensions.md

 ### `build_config.json`

-The `build_config.json` file is used to track the folders that have been added using `jupyter labextension link <folder>`, as well as core extensions that have been explicitly uninstalled.  e.g.
+The `build_config.json` file is used to track the local folders that have been installed using `jupyter labextension install <folder>`, as well as core extensions that have been explicitly uninstalled.  e.g.

 ```bash